gregbkr/kubernetes-kargo-logging-monitoring/README.md

 **Gitlab CI and CD**

-We will now test a full continuous integration (docker build + test of a simple flask app saying helloworld) and a simplified continuous deployment (redeploy the flask container in k8s)
+We will now test a full continuous integration (docker build + test of a simple flask app saying helloworld) and a simplified continuous deployment (redeploy the flask container in k8s, on staging and prod, which are the same k8s)

 For CD, your runner will need access to k8s, so bring over to the ci folder the kubectl certificates (for production, please be careful when sharing certificates in repo)

-    cp kargo/kubectl gitlab/ci/.
+    cp -r kargo/kubectl gitlab/ci/.
     cd gitlab/ci

-Create a repo in gitlab GUI, and link the ci folder to that repo, such as mine:
+Create a repo (k8s-ci) in gitlab GUI, and link the ci folder to that repo, such as mine:

     git init
-    git remote add origin http://gitlab.satoshi.tech/root/k8-ci.git
+    git remote add origin http://gitlab.satoshi.tech/root/k8s-ci.git

 Then edit the gitlab-ci config